adhiluphanna/deliciousrecipeh/content/post/710-recipe-of-ultimate-mongolian-lamb.md

 - "2 Tbsp chilli sauce optional"
 - " Boiled rice to serve"
 recipeinstructions:
-- "Combine soy sauce, oil &amp; cornflour in a glass or ceramic bowl.
+- "Combine soy sauce, oil & cornflour in a glass or ceramic bowl.
 Add lamb.
 Toss to coat.
 Cover with plastic wrap.
 Refrigerate for 30 minutes, if time permits.
 Heat a wok over high heat.
 Add 2 teaspoons oil.
 Swirl to coat.
 Stir-fry a lamb for until browned and just cooked.
 Transfer to a bowl.
 Cover to keep warm.
 Repeat with oil and remaining lamb in 2 batches."
 - "Add remaining oil to wok over high heat.
 Swirl to coat.
 Add onion.
 Stir-fry for 2 minutes or until softened.
 Add garlic and ginger.
 Stir-fry for 1 minute or until fragrant.
 Add capsicum.
 Stir-fry for 2 minutes or until tender.
 Return lamb to wok.
 Add oyster sauce, hoisin sauce, sugar and sesame oil.
 Stir-fry for 1 to 2 minutes or until sauce has thickened.
 Serve with rice."
 categories:
 - Recipe